Our Disciplic Succession:

 havir brahmana kamya cha gurorv vachanam ausadham

 Ekadasi food is very simple and does not have to contain all permissible items.
-As far as possible, follow the standard of the Math: potato, sago, and maybe some nuts and fruit.
-In temples, rice and other non-Ekadasi preparations are offered to the Deities and Gurudev along with Ekadasi preparations but are not taken—they are kept separately and honoured the next day or fed to the cows.
+As far as possible, follow the standard of the Math: potato, sago, and maybe nuts and fruit.
+In temples, rice and other non-Ekadasi preparations are offered to the Deities and Gurudev along with Ekadasi preparations but are not taken—they are kept separately and honoured the next day.

 Not taken or used on Ekadasi: